percona/k8sps-docs/docs/operator.md

 ### <a name="operator-router-section"></a>Router subsection

-The `proxy.router` subsection in the [deploy/cr.yaml](https://github.com/percona/percona-server-mysql-operator/blob/main/deploy/cr.yaml) file contains configuration options for the [MySQL Router](https://dev.mysql.com/doc/mysql-router/8.0/en/), which can act as a proxy for Group replication.
+The `proxy.router` subsection in the [deploy/cr.yaml :octicons-link-external-16:](https://github.com/percona/percona-server-mysql-operator/blob/main/deploy/cr.yaml) file contains configuration options for the [MySQL Router :octicons-link-external-16:](https://dev.mysql.com/doc/mysql-router/8.0/en/), which can act as a proxy for Group replication.

 |                 | |
 |-----------------|-|